 Law 329 - Trial Advocacy for Competitors - 2 credits

-This course focuses on the same matters as Trial Advocacy, but its enrollment is limited to students participating in an intramural or extramural trial advocacy contest during the semester in which they register to take the course.
-All students must receive permission of the instructor to register, and priority may be given to students competing in extramural versus intramural competitions.
+This course focuses on the same matters as Trial Advocacy, but its enrollment is limited to students participating in an extramural trial advocacy contest during the semester in which they register to take the course.
+All students must receive permission of the instructor to register.
 All students must also have taken Evidence as a prerequisite or be taking Evidence during the same semester they enroll.
-As of Fall 2013, students will receive two (2) total graded credits for completing this course: one (1) credit is "in-class" and one (1) credit is "out-of-class."
+As of Fall 2016, students will receive two (2) total ungraded (CR/NC) credits for completing this course: one (1) credit is "in-class" and one (1) credit is "out-of-class."
 Students may participate in Trial Advocacy for Competitors a maximum of two times, subject to instructor approval, or one time if the student has already taken the non-competitor Trial Advocacy course.